brisket/generator-brisket/README.md

 yo brisket && npm start
 ```

-Your first brisket app will be available at http://localhost:8080
+Your first brisket app will be available at **http://localhost:8080**

+To debug on the client side, you can use the Chrome extension [Backbone Debugger](https://chrome.google.com/webstore/detail/backbone-debugger/bhljhndlimiafopmmhjlgfpnnchjjbhd?hl=en)

 ## License